cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `if_value(item, item => ...)`

-Maps a value using a lambda if the value is not null.
+Map a value using a lambda if the value is not null.
 This is useful if you need to combine parts of some complex object or result of a longer calculation.

 **Code examples**
 ```